DanielleSpring/Final-Project/README.md

 The Sunshine list is annual list includes public sector employees in Ontario who earned over $100,000 last year.
 The list is mandated by the Public Sector Salary Disclosure Act enacted by the Ontario government under Premier Mike Harris, with the first list released in 1996.

 ### Objective:
-By analyzing public sector incomes for those employees who earned over $100,000 annually from 1996 to 2020, we seek to determine if the yearly publication still has relevance.
-We will review public sentiment through twitter and news feeds, in addition to, analyzing the data for trends based on salaries, gender, regions (urban vs rural), position to determine relevnacy.
-The list does not denote gender or age, so we will use machine learning tools to predict gender and age.
+By analyzing public sector incomes for those employees who earned over $100,000 annually, we seek to determine if the yearly publication can be used to evaluate fairness in the Ontario workforce.
+In our analysis we will be using the data to determine trends based on salaries, gender and potentially age and regions (urban vs rural).
+In addition, we will be reviewing public sentiment through twitter feeds.
+The sunshine list does not denote gender, age or location therefore we will use machine learning tools to predict gender/age and data cleansing teachniques to identify location.

 <img width="500" alt="Network Architecture" src="https://user-images.githubusercontent.com/89538802/149169406-e4e8e101-9d9e-49c8-aa2c-3290f08e3e93.png">